Islamic State says it has beheaded second Japanese hostage Goto

 Goto began working as a full-time war correspondent in 1996 and had established a reputation as a careful and reliable operator for Japanese broadcasters, including NHK.

-In October, Goto's wife had a baby, the couple's second child.
+In October, his wife had a baby, the couple's second child.
 He had an older daughter from a previous marriage, people who know the family said.

-Yukawa was captured in August outside the Syrian city of Aleppo.
-Friends say Goto traveled from Tokyo to Istanbul and from there to Syria, sending a message on Oct.
-25 that he had crossed the border and was safe.

-(Additional reporting by Kiyoshi Takenaka and Yuya Shino; Writing by Dominic Evans and Will Dunham; Editing by Alison Williams and Frances Kerry)
+(Additional reporting by Sylvia Westall, Hitoshi Ishida and Yuya Shino; Writing by Dominic Evans, Will Dunham and William Mallard; Editing by Will Waterman, Alison Williams and Frances Kerry)